Zero Hour (Star Trek: Enterprise): Plot

-Sub-Commander T'Pol orders Enterprise to 'Sphere 41', in an attempt to destroy the entire sphere network.
+Sub-Commander T'Pol orders Enterprise to Sphere 41, a critical Sphere, in an attempt to destroy the entire sphere network.
 They arrive to find that the Sphere Builders have created a distortion field around it.
 Doctor Phlox determines that 12–15 minutes exposure will kill the crew.
-Undeterred, T'Pol and Commander Tucker deduce a modification to the deflector dish that can be used to destroy the sphere.
+Undeterred, T'Pol and Commander Tucker devise a modification to the deflector dish that can be used to destroy the sphere.
 As they approach, two Guardians arrive and begin damaging the ship's systems, but they cannot prevent the sphere's destruction.
 It implodes, setting off a chain reaction that destroys the rest of the spheres, ending all spatial anomalies in the Delphic Expanse.

-Meanwhile, Captain Archer, accompanied by Lieutenant Reed, Ensign Sato, and a team of MACOs, enters the vortex created by the Xindi weapon.
+Meanwhile, Captain Archer, accompanied by Lieutenant Reed, Ensign Sato, and a team of MACOs, enters the vortex created by the Xindi super-weapon.
 During the pursuit, a recovering Sato is pushed by Archer to decipher Degra's schematics.
 Archer is suddenly pulled into the future by Temporal Agent Daniels, this time to the founding of the United Federation of Planets, but Archer is again uninterested.
-Arriving near Earth, Archer receives an unexpected transmission from Commander Shran, who engages and then destroys the Reptilian ship.
+Arriving near Earth, Archer receives an unexpected transmission from Commander Shran, who engages and then destroys the Xindi-Reptilian ship.
 In the chaos, Archer and his team are able to beam aboard the weapon.
 A fierce fire-fight ensues, and as Archer and Sato try to disable the weapon, Commander Dolim attempts to stop them.
 Archer kills him and the weapon is destroyed.

 Sato and Reed return to Enterprise and report to T'pol that Archer did not make it off the weapon.
-Ferried on an Aquatic ship, Enterprise arrives back at Earth, but they are unable to contact Starfleet.
+Ferried on an Xindi-Aquatic ship, Enterprise arrives back at Earth, but they are unable to contact Starfleet.
 T'Pol orders Tucker and Ensign Mayweather to fly a shuttlepod down to San Francisco, where they are attacked by what seem to be P-51s.
-In a World War II German field-hospital, a doctor summons some SS officers to examine the unfamiliar uniform of a burn patient who was recently brought in.
-The patient is revealed as Archer.
-One of the SS personnel steps out of the shadows, revealing himself to be a gray-skinned alien.
+In a World War II German field-hospital, a doctor summons some SS officers to examine the unfamiliar uniform of a burn patient.
+The patient is revealed as Archer and one of the SS personnel steps out of the shadows, showing himself to be a gray-skinned alien.